 Charcoal or gas?

-Let’s address the first question…well, first.
-Charcoal or gas?
-With so many options available on the market, a buyer will need to answer this fundamental question before heading to the store.
+With so many options available on the market, you need to answer this fundamental question before heading to the store.
 The answer is quite simple, really.
 It depends on how you like to cook.

 Let’s look specifically at why you may consider a charcoal grill and some of the things to look for to help you make an informed decision perfect for your budget and cooking needs.
 At the bottom of this article, I will leave a link that will take you to my list of the top charcoal grills for 2017 along with reviews and comparisons.

-If any of the following seems appealing to you, consider choosing charcoal:
+If any of the following four benefits seem appealing to you, consider choosing charcoal.

-3. – You want a simply built, durable unit – Charcoal grills are more simplistic in their design and consist of less movable parts, so they tend to last longer and create less of a hassle long-term than gas alternatives.
+- You want a simply built, durable unit: Charcoal grills are more simplistic in their design and consist of less movable parts, so they tend to last longer and create less of a hassle long term than gas alternatives.
 You’ll want to consider a gas grill, instead, if you crave more complex features, or need to fire it up and cook a crowd-pleasing meal quickly.

-4. – You need to grill on the go – Many charcoal grills are portable and even have wheels on one side of the base making them easy to haul.
+- You need to grill on the go: Many charcoal grills are portable and even have wheels on one side of the base making them easy to haul.
 Looking to pack up the cooker for camping?
-Charcoal is your best bet for outdoor barbecuing in the boondocks and cooking up a meal quick in the sticks.
+Charcoal is your best bet for outdoor barbecuing in the boondocks and cooking up a meal quickly in the sticks.

 Okay, so you’ve made up your mind – you’re choosing charcoal!
 Now what?

 When shopping for a new grill, the most important thing to do is properly plan before heading to the store and really get a good grasp on how to buy a charcoal grill.
 This seems like common sense, but we all know that person who’d rather ‘wing it’.